VivereSV/NioShadowverseLogger/README.md

 Haha you sure caught me I was just about to steal that tier 0 homebrew deck with 25 8 drops that you just made.
 No of course it's not a virus.
 The source code is included in this repository.
 Even if you don't trust that, you can trust that I'm too shitty of a programmer to make a virus after you see it.

-## Wow man you're so cool how can I ever repay you
+## Wow man you're so cool how can I ever repay your broke college student ass
 [Pay me with real money](https://www.paypal.me/vlvsv)